 Festivals held at Ekambareswarar Temple

-- The Chitra Purnima and Vaisakhi In the months of May and June marks the temples annual calender.
-The Panguni festival is celebrated for13days and during this period the wedding of the presiding deity is observed.
+The Chitra Purnima and Vaisakhi In the months of May and June marks the temples annual calender.
+The Panguni is a festival of 13 days.
+During this period, the wedding of the presiding deity is observed.

 How to reach Ekambareswarar Temple

 Air: Chennai is the nearest airport which is 75km away from Kanchipuram.
 The airport has public and private transport facilities available on a regular basis.

 Rail: connected on the southern part of railways Kanchipuram has few trains running through the town.
 However suburban trains are available on particular intervals running between Kanchipuram and Chennai beach.

 Road: the city is only a few kms away from the Quadrilateral National Highway.
 Frequent bus services are available throughout the day making the journey easier for travellers.

 Sri Hari Residency at 99, West Raja Street, Near Sri Kumara Kottam Temple offers grand cosy accomodations.
 It is an excellent place to stay.